The story of Breakout, its origin, its creation, and what would lie beyond, is without a doubt an interesting and fascinating one.

 Super Breakout for the Atari 400/800 home computer systems, released in 1979.

 The Nintendo Entertainment System even saw a release with an optional controller called the Vaus controller, which added a much better control of acceleration and speed which the systems digital pad couldn’t provide.

 -Vaus is the name of the ship the player controls.
 The Vaus was scrambled, from the mothership Arkanoid, carrying survivors from a planet destroyed after an attack by an alien force.
-The Arkanoid comes under fire and the survivors escape in the Vaus and flies away from the wreckage, only to become trapped after Doh (Dominate Over Hour) warps space around the vessel, trapping it inside a mysterious dimension.
-On the final stage The Vaus engages in the final battle against Doh.Doh also appears as a recurring antagonist in the Bubble Bobble series.
+The Arkanoid comes under fire and the survivors escape in the Vaus and fly away from the wreckage, only to become trapped after Doh (Dominate Over Hour) warps space around the vessel, trapping it inside a mysterious dimension.
+On the final stage, The Vaus engages in the final battle against Doh.Doh also appears as a recurring antagonist in the Bubble Bobble series.

 The Amiga version was developed and published by Discovery Software International in 1987.
 Besides its high accuracy to the original game some versions also came with a multitude of new levels and backgrounds.

 The Macintosh version was also developed and published by Discovery Software.

 My favorite version of Arkanoid, the critical acclaimed Amiga version.